Mikopet/mikopet.dev/blog/_drafts/2021-09-19-avoid-the-postvoid-unavoidable.md

 image: https://cdn.mos.cms.futurecdn.net/REbMruWs8PukHAYdZ5XcsK-970-80.jpg
 ---

 Although, the title is an oxymoron... it provides an important thought:

 > You want to evade the problems you likely will encounter.
-That is called precaution.
+That is called precaution.<!--more-->
-> - by myself, again
+> -by myself, again

 Let me tell about the background why this post was born.
 In my native country there is a tradition for creating inadequate infrastructures for almost everything not sparing the IT industry.
 Especially at the state level where we do fancy apps on a "bread-toaster" and wondering why it dies under a few dozen users.
 That is why we need to talk about _reliability_ and _availability_.